-The heart of the colourful mural Along the River During the Qingming Festival is commotion caused by a river boat moving towards a bridge with it's mast still up.
+The heart of the colourful mural Along the River During the Qingming Festival is commotion caused by a river boat moving towards the Rainbow Bridge (虹橋Hong Qiao) with it's mast still up.
 Onlookers everywhere shout and gesture, while those on the ship are painted trying to bring the mast down and steer.

 A photo of the entire contemporary mural of the Chinese masterpiece artwork “Along the River During the Qinmgming Festival.”
 This mural is 8 feet high by 44 feet long and can be seen in Edmonton's Chinatown at 10673 97th Street.